ziedtuihri/Linux/README.md

 <a href="https://labex.io/linuxjourney">big cource with lab labex </a>

+Search for a strange or complex command line:
+<a href="https://www.commandlinefu.com/commands/browse">complex cammand line</a>

 ## **Command Manuals** <a name="command-manuals"></a>
 Commands to access detailed documentation.
    Command               | Description                                                                 | Example                          |